pruthvirajbhat/website-portfolio-old-uno/_posts/2022/05/2022-05-18-the-vim-problem.md

 Damn.
 Vim is super powerful.
 Just by properly using it, I can easily eliminate the dual use of mouse and keyboard.
 I hated to always double quote, put brackets twice and some regular things to be done repeatedly using mouse and keyboard.
 I always love to sticking to just keyboard and this gave me **the** chance.

 Consistent practice will get those bindings inside my head.
 And vim as a skill in my kitty.
 Need a purpose to get myself to learn some coding projects or scripting stuff.
 If so, vim is in!
 Mostly there's no reason for me to code/anything_else and I end up losing that skill with laziness, passing time and inconsistency.
-Hopefully not now
+Hopefully this doesn't repeat now.